FAQs for File Storage for Classic

 How long does it take to convert a dependent duplicate into an independent volume?

-• In the UI, go to Classic Infrastructure.
+in the console, go to Classic Infrastructure.
 Click Storage > File Storage for Classic, then locate the volume in the list.
 The conversion status is displayed on the Overview page.

 slcli file duplicate-convert-status <dependent-vol-id>